The scientific programme consists of the following parts:

 |17:00-18:00||SF 5 - MRI of rectal carcinoma|

-The highlight weeks will take place from July until December.
-Each week is dedicated to exploring particular sub-specialities, and a detailed schedule will be published shortly.
+The highlight weeks will take place from July until the beginning of December, and each week is dedicated to exploring a set of carefully chosen topics.

 Explore new radiological developments in the world of artificial intelligence and machine learning.
 Discover how this exciting field can be applied to daily practice and what benefits this evolving domain may offer in the future.

 Become familiar with the unique challenges faced in paediatric radiology and the prevailing conditions and imaging strategies used within this field.
 The Children in Focus sessions detail the complex issues involved in the treatment of children from low-resource areas and in various parts of the world.

 Highlight Week: Musculoskeletal / Neuro / Head and Neck

 Explore the unique elements and complexities that go into imaging the various sections of the body.
 Discover the ailments most commonly found throughout the musculoskeletal system, the latest developments in neural lesion treatment and neurological imaging, and the anatomy and methods for improving treatment outcomes when imaging the head and neck.

 Highlight Week: Cardiovascular / Chest